dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:24-26 %}

-Now that the `WorkerBack` widget is defined to lazily load, running the application with the browser developer tools open should show that the `WorkerBack.js` file is only loaded when a worker card is click on for the first time:
+Now that the `WorkerBack` widget is defined to load lazily, running the application with the browser developer tools open should show that the `WorkerBack.js` file is only loaded when a worker card is clicked on for the first time:

 {% aside 'Auto Bundling Support' %}
 To fully support lazy loading, the Dojo CLI build command will automatically bundle any lazily defined widgets into their own separate file!
 To learn more, take a look at the [build command tutorial](../comingsoon.html).